dymmond/lilya/docs/en/docs/contrib/mail.md

 ---

-## Why Use Lilya’s Mail System?
+## Why Use Lilya's Mail System?

-1. **Async-first**: Unlike Django’s sync system, Lilya integrates natively with asyncio/anyio.
+1. **Async-first**: Unlike Django's sync system, Lilya integrates natively with asyncio/anyio.
 2. **Flexible backends**: Choose SMTP, debugging backends, or third-party APIs.
 3. **Production-ready**: Connection pooling, batch sending, lifecycle hooks.
 4. **Customizable**: Write your own backend for any provider.
-5. **Lightweight**: You only import what you need, it’s not tied to ORM or heavy dependencies.
+5. **Lightweight**: You only import what you need, it's not tied to ORM or heavy dependencies.

 ---